DataDog/stratus-red-team/docs/user-guide/concurrent-executions.md

 opts out of that default, so Terraform installs providers in each execution's own working directory instead.
 This trades provider-download reuse for isolation and concurrency safety.

-If your Terraform CLI configuration file also sets `plugin_cache_dir`, remove that setting: an empty environment variable does not override a cache directory configured in `.terraformrc` or `TF_CLI_CONFIG_FILE`.

 ## Upgrading from a version without execution isolation